 The Department for Environment and Water's Native Vegetation Unit has general information on managing native vegetation.

 Gardens and weeds

 Depending on the location, there are some key environmental and agricultural weeds which respond to fire.
 There is potential for these weeds to germinate freely and result in problems for landholders.
 General information on these weeds, and others, can also be found on the pest plants page.

 For advice on burnt livestock requiring urgent assistance call PIRSA's Stock Assessment Hotline on 8207 7847.
 Additional bushfire information for primary producers is also available.

 Livestock SA and Primary Producers SA have a register for livestock owners needing fodder or agistment for cattle, sheep and goats.
 This register relies on offers of assistance, which are matched with needs wherever possible.
 Phone 8297 2299 (Monday to Friday 9.00 am to 5.00 pm) to be placed on the register.

 If you have any questions regarding access to walking trails or picnic sites in any of national parks or reserves, please check with National Parks SA.

 The lead agency for volunteering is Volunteering SA/NT.
 To help people affected by the fires, visit the Volunteering SA website and follow the links.

-The official Facebook page for SA Bushfire Recovery is coordinated by the SA Department for Human Services.
+The official Facebook page for SA Bushfire Recovery is coordinated by State Disaster Recovery.

 The Hills and Fleurieu Landscape Board's Facebook page will also be used to share information.